Are-You-Happy-with-AV/are-you-happy-with-av.github.io/index.md

 ## Call for Workshop Poster

-We will use Email ( trust.calibration.ws@gmail.com ) for the Extended Abstract of workshop poster submissions.
+<p>We will use Email <a href="mailto:trust.calibration.ws@gmail.com">trust.calibration.ws@gmail.com</a> for the Extended Abstract of workshop poster submissions. </p>

-Previously published work is allowed to be presented again as a poster at this workshop.
+<p>Previously published work is allowed to be presented again as a poster at this workshop.</p>

-To submit an extended abstract, you must have the following items readily available:
+<p>To submit an extended abstract, you must have the following items readily available:</p>

 - Title of the manuscript
 - Keywords: You will be prompted for 1-3 keywords